-- planning and stakeholder coordination in disaster prone areas.
-The proposal shall include structure of Team Leader and members and their background and areas of expertise. - At least 5 years experiences working with the Government of Indonesia on related key issues of heritage sites, biosphere reserve, geopark, and tourism management would be an advantage.
+- At least 5 years or more of work experience in the area of collaborative management of disaster risk management area, community development, sustainable agriculture, livelihood, local development planning and stakeholder coordination in disaster prone areas.
+The proposal shall include structure of Team Leader and members and their background and areas - At least 5 years experiences working with the Government of Indonesia on related key issues of community infrastructure, environment, disaster management, or economic/livelihood development would be an advantage.